Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Romantic walk across the Bow Bridge| ©David Ohmer

-February is considered to be the month of love and Valentine's Day, and in New York they are celebrating it, of course, in style.
+February is considered the month of love because it's Valentine's Day, and New York celebrates in style.
 The city is decked out in the most amorous shop windows and window displays for the most romantic day of the year.
 The colour red will be the protagonist of streets, avenues, squares and, of course, shop windows.

-If you are going with your partner during this time of the year, what could be better than a date on one of the city's famous bridges?
-You can also enjoy a walk hand in hand through Central Park, a kiss at the Bethesda Fountain... you're spoilt for choice!
+If you are going with your partner during this time of the year, what could be better than a date on one of the **city'**s famous bridges?
+But you can also:

-In honour of the birthdays of Abraham Lincoln (February 12th) and George Washington (February 22nd), the third Monday in February is President's Day.
-You know how patriotic the United States is, and this is one of the days when they really get their American streak going.
+In honour of the birthdays of Abraham Lincoln (12 February) and George Washington (22 February), the third Monday in February is President's Day.
+You know how patriotic the US is, and this is one of the days when they get their most American streak on.

 As it is a bank holiday, schools, banks and many other businesses close their doors, but the city's main attractions are open.